The Role of Women in Celtic Warfare and Warrior Societies

 Training and Initiation

-There is evidence that some Celtic women underwent weapons training.
-The Greek author Diodorus Siculus notes that Gaulish women were so strong that they could hurl javelins.
+There is evidence that some Celtic women underwent weapons training as part of their upbringing.
+The Greek author Diodorus Siculus notes that Gaulish women were so strong that they could hurl javelins with deadly accuracy.
 The Training of the Young Warrior in Irish saga includes stories of women teaching boys how to fight.
 The famous Scáthach, a female warrior and trainer in the Ulster Cycle, instructs the hero Cú Chulainn in martial arts.
-While Scáthach is mythological, the idea of a female weapons instructor speaks to cultural norms where women could be experts in combat.
+While Scáthach is mythological, the idea of a female weapons instructor speaks to cultural norms where women could be experts in combat and recognized authorities on warfare.

 Comparative Perspectives

-Broadening the view, Celtic women in warfare were not unique in the ancient world, but their visibility and institutional roles were exceptional.
+Celtic women in warfare were not unique in the ancient world, but their visibility and institutional roles were exceptional compared to other contemporary cultures.
+Understanding these differences helps clarify what was distinctive about Celtic society.

 Legacy and Modern Interpretations